SadyWood/PRO203_exam/README.md

 # PRO203_exam

-### Check-kid er et managment system bygget med spring boot og react native med expo.
-Applikasjonen tilatter managment av roller som parents, staff og boss for håndtering av children, attendance, health data, og kommunikasjon.
+### Check-kid is a kindergarten management system built with spring boot and react native.
+The applications focus is to give parents and staff a platform that is easy to use for all roles in a kindergarten.

 ### Tech stack:
 -   Java 21
 -   Springboot 5 +
--   PostgreSQL
+-   PostgreSQL - Dual database architecture
--   Flyway
+-   Flyway for database migrations
--   Spring Security
+-   Spring Security + JWT Authentication
 -   Google OAuth 2.0
 -   JUnit 5
 -   React Native
 -   Expo
 -   TypeScript

-### Setup
+### Prerequisites for environment
 -   Java 21 +
 -   Maven 3.6 +
 -   PostgreSQL 14 +